 - Race.
-Brugada syndrome occurs more frequently in Asians than in other races.
+Brugada syndrome occurs more frequently in Asians than in people of other races.

 - Fever.
-A fever doesn't cause Brugada syndrome, but it can irritate the heart and trigger fainting or sudden cardiac arrest in someone with Brugada syndrome, especially in children.
+A fever doesn't cause Brugada syndrome, but it can irritate the heart and trigger fainting or sudden cardiac arrest in people with Brugada syndrome, especially children.

 Complications of Brugada syndrome require emergency medical care.
-They include:
+Brugada syndrome complications include:

 If someone in your family has Brugada syndrome, genetic testing can be done to determine if you have, or are at risk of, the condition.

 Brugada syndrome usually is diagnosed in adults and, sometimes, in adolescents.
 It's rarely diagnosed in young children because the symptoms are often unnoticed.

 To diagnose Brugada syndrome, a health care provider will perform a physical exam and listen to the heart with a stethoscope.
 Tests are done to check the heartbeat and diagnose or confirm Brugada syndrome.

 Electrocardiogram (ECG) with or without medication.
 An ECG is a quick, painless test that records the electrical signals in the heart.
 During an ECG, sensors (electrodes) are attached to the chest and sometimes the limbs.
 The test can help detect problems with the heart's rhythm and structure.

 If a heartbeat is regular during the test, the next step might be wearing a portable ECG for a full day and night.
 This type of test is called a 24-hour Holter monitor test.

 Some people have symptoms of Brugada syndrome but the results of their initial ECGs and 24-hour Holter tests are within the standard range.
 These people may have additional ECGs that include medications given through an IV that can trigger an irregular heartbeat.